Technical Writing

 Standard Operating Procedures

-SOPs were written and adapted to a standardized format from a range of materials, incuding older SOPs, manuals, and the oral tradition (speaking to lab managers).
-Once the content was complete, it was converted to the FlippingBook format and added to the in-house learning management system.
+SOPs were written and adapted to a standardized format from a range of materials, including older SOPs, manuals, and the oral tradition (speaking to lab managers).
+Once the content was complete, it was converted to the FlippingBook format and uploaded to the in-house learning management system.

 Multimedia Training Modules